vulcainjs/vulcain-ext-stsAuthentication/README.md

 # Extension to provide openid authentication

-> This extension will be tested with [IdentityServer](https://hub.docker.com/r/identitycontrib/identityserver/)
+> This extension has been tested with [IdentityServer](https://hub.docker.com/r/identitycontrib/identityserver/)

 ## How to use it